 - Understand the complexities of concussive brain injuries

 - Identify obstacles to complete recovery for baseball players who have suffered concussions

-9:30 am “When Things Go Wrong with Sports Medicine Programs” Doug McKeag MD, Former Team Physician, Michigan State University, Former Chair of Family Practice at the University of Indiana
+9:30 am “Leadership in Sports Medicine Programs” Doug McKeag MD, Former Team Physician, Michigan State University, Former Chair of Family Practice at the University of Indiana